fluxcd/flagger/docs/gitbook/usage/how-it-works.md

 Note that the `apex` annotations are added to both the generated Kubernetes Service and the generated service mesh/ingress object.
 This allows using external-dns with Istio `VirtualServices` and `TraefikServices`.
 Beware of configuration conflicts [here](../faq.md#ExternalDNS).

+If you want for the generated Kubernetes ClusterIP services to be [headless](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services), then set `service.headless` to true.

 Besides port mapping and metadata, the service specification can contain URI match and rewrite rules, timeout and retry polices: